 Education was discussed from several different perspectives as part of the forces of change (FOC) assessment.
+Access to early learning/pre-K was identified by Forces of Chang e (FOC) Assessment participants as a force impacting the health and quality of life in the community.
+The following were potential opportunities or threats associated with this force of change discussions.
 Many opportunities as well as threats were identified related to a wide variety of themes: